The Caring Generation® Advocating for Elderly in Nursing Homes

 Part of advocating for elders in nursing homes is learning to identify and report these concerns.
 My personal experience advocating for my clients in nursing homes is that the staff is too busy to notice small changes.
 You know your family member better than the staff in the nursing home.
 When you notice unusual behaviors or changes, you have to report them to management in order to advocate for your elder in that nursing home.

-34:28 Pamela D. Wilson: If you haven’t learned this yet, things that you take to a nursing home get lost.
+34:28 Pamela D. Wilson: If you haven’t learned this yet, things you take to a nursing home get lost.
 Make sure that you mark everything.
-Including labeling clothing, shoes, socks, personal items.
+Including labeling clothing, shoes, socks, and personal items.
 If your elderly parent wears dentures, have the dentist mark them.
 The same for eyeglasses and hearing aids.
 Dentures, eyeglasses, and hearing aids are lost all the time in nursing homes.
-And the nursing home, they will take zero responsibility for the loss.
+And the nursing home will take zero responsibility for the loss.
 Half the time, they’re accidentally thrown into the trash with a Kleenex.
 When your elderly parent arrives, there is usually an inventory form in the admission packet.
-My suggestion, write everything down.
+My suggestion is to write everything down.
 Even go to the extent of creating a typed spreadsheet.
 Make the list as detailed as possible.
-For example A green, short-sleeved shirt with polka dots. [chuckle] Watch the staff member check the items in, or you’ll honestly leave with half of the things that you brought.
+For example, A green, short-sleeved shirt with polka dots. [chuckle] Watch the staff member check the items in, or you’ll honestly leave with half of the things that you brought.
 And never bring anything you don’t care to lose.
-This includes jewelry, earrings, things like that.
-The likelihood of lost items in nursing homes it is so high.
-A very detailed list is part of advocating for elderly in nursing homes.
+This includes jewelry, earrings, and things like that.
+The likelihood of lost items in nursing homes is so high.
+A very detailed list is part of advocating for the elderly in nursing homes.

 37:08 Pamela D. Wilson: Ask questions about anything that you don’t understand.
-Express to the staff immediately about concerns, lost items.
+Express to the staff immediately about concerns about lost items.
 Document everything.
 Document who you talked to.
-When you reported the concern so that they can’t say, “You never told us about that.”
-The nursing home staff will also cite patients’ rights for the reason that they leave your parent in bed all day in soiled clothing.
-Social or emotional neglect and abuse that links to the interactions with nursing home staff.
+When you reported the concern, they couldn’t say, “You never told us about that.”
+The nursing home staff will also cite patients’ rights because they leave their parents in bed all day in soiled clothing.
+Social or emotional neglect and abuse are linked to the interactions with nursing home staff.
 So, research confirms that CNAs will actually report on each other.
 Which is a good thing.
-But sometimes these issues happen when residents are difficult.
+But sometimes, these issues happen when residents are difficult.
 Elderly parents can have a bad day.
 Staff isn’t always well-trained to react to these situations.
 It’s important to show up, to have conversations, to be aware of everything that’s happening so that you can avoid elder abuse for your parents.

-42:38 Pamela D. Wilson: Let’s talk for a moment about care conferences which nursing homes sometimes forget to tell families about, that is until about one hour before the care conference when it’s impossible for you to show up.
+42:38 Pamela D. Wilson: Let’s talk for a moment about care conferences, which nursing homes sometimes forget to tell families about, that is, until about one hour before the care conference when it’s impossible for you to show up.
 Rather than waiting for them to tell you about a care conference, it’s important that you ask.
 What is a care conference?
 It’s a meeting with all of the staff involved in the care of your parent.
 Attending a care conference by telephone or in-person is part of advocating for elders in nursing homes.
-Staff will review your mom or dad’s chart.
+Staff will review your mom’s or dad’s chart.
 They’ll talk about all aspects of care.
-It’s essential to request that care conference right after an elder is admitted, so that there is a plan for discharge.
+It’s essential to request a care conference right after an elder is admitted so that there is a plan for discharge.

-43:22 Pamela D. Wilson: Jim Berklan talked about this earlier saying that it’s important for nursing homes to get these plans done so that they know what the care of your parent will be.
+43:22 Pamela D. Wilson: Jim Berklan talked about this earlier, saying that it’s important for nursing homes to get these plans done so that they know what the care of your parent will be.
 Discharge is another one of those subjects that is rarely mentioned to you as a family member until the last minute, and then you’re scrambling trying to figure out what to do about mom or dad’s care when they leave the nursing home.
-So back to the care conference subject, questions that you want to ask, how long will insurance pay?
-Meaning how long might mom or dad be here in the nursing home?
-What are the health concerns identified and how will these be resolved?
+So, back to the care conference subject, questions that you want to ask: how long will insurance pay?
+Meaning, how long might mom or dad be here in the nursing home?
+What are the health concerns identified, and how will these be resolved?
 What about physical and occupational therapy?
-Really important one, how much notice will I receive before mom or dad has to leave?
+It’s a really important one.
+How much notice will I receive before mom or dad has to leave?
 Leaving means being discharged.

 56:02 Announcer: Tune in each week for The Caring Generation with host, Pamela D. Wilson.
 Come join the conversation and see how Pamela can provide solutions and peace of mind for everyone, here on Pamela D. Wilson’s The Caring Generation.